 SEO is an evolving science.
-While some of the core principles will presumably stick around forever, the nuanced aspects of it are subject to continuous change.
-And as a result, many of the "proven" tactics people have used in the past -- keyword stuffing, link schemes, etc. -- are now stuff of legend.
+While some of the core principles will presumably stick around forever, some of the more nuanced parts of it are subject to continuous change.
+As a result, many of the "proven" tactics people have used in the past -- keyword stuffing, link schemes, and so on -- are now the stuff of legends.

 Check out the SEO Myths guide to learn more about what changes you'll need to make with your SEO strategy moving forward.

-Editor's Note: This post and offer were originally published in December 2014 and have been updated for freshness, accuracy, and comprehensiveness.
+Editor's Note: This post was originally published in December 2015 and the offer has since been updated for freshness, accuracy, and comprehensiveness.